darkresearch/mallory/apps/client/README.md

 ## License

-Copyright 2025 Dark Research, LLC
+Copyright 2025 Dark

 Licensed under the Apache License, Version 2.0.
-See [LICENSE](LICENSE) for details.
+See [LICENSE](../../LICENSE) for details.

 You are free to use Mallory commercially, modify it, and distribute it.
 No attribution required (but we'd love a star ⭐️).